pgmesa/synapgrad/README.md

 ![Board Image](/assets/example1.png) | ![Check Image](/assets/example23.png)

 ## Comparisons with other frameworks
-In order to see the efficiency of synapgrad, it is compared with other existing engines (torch and micrograd).
+In order to see the efficiency of synapgrad, it is compared with other existing engines (in this case torch and micrograd).

 | Training Example | synapgrad | torch | micrograd |